The Ferrari 308: A Buyer's Guide

 4. QV cars 1983-1985

 The most desirable 308 is the fiberglass GTB, only because there were less than 1,000 made and it is the rarest.
 It also has the advantages of the early carb set-up, which was the most powerful and made the best sounds.
-The fiberglass also makes it the lightest 308.
+The fiberglass also makes it the lightest 308 (though not by much to be honest).
 They are hard to find now.
 Most are in collections and they have gone up in value in recent years.
 There are no bargains to be had on these cars anymore!
 If you want one, you will pay dearly!
-Expect to pay USD $60K plus.
-(My prices are very ballpark based on values at the time of writing this).
+Expect to pay USD $60K plus*.
+(My prices are very ballpark based on values at the time of writing this which is 2006).

 The second most desirable is probably the QV, as it is nearly as powerful as the early carb cars, but has the reliability of the K-jet injection.
 It also happens to be the newest, though at this point, they are all old cars and age is not as important as how well the car has been cared for.
 The QV is a solid, reliable car.
 Plenty were made, and finding a good one is not hard if you look around.
 Expect to pay around $35K-$45K* for a decent one.